COVID-19 Waste disposal advice

 Personal waste (for example used tissues) and disposable cleaning cloths can be stored securely within disposable rubbish bags.
 These bags should be placed into another bag, tied securely and kept separate from other waste within your own room.
 This should be put aside for at least 72 hours before being put in your usual external household waste bin.

-The current Government advice regarding waste has been updated and along with other information on waste and recycling, can be found on Suffolk Recycling - Coronovirus waste disposal advice
+The current Government advice regarding waste has been updated.
+This and other information on waste and recycling, can be found on Suffolk Recycling - Coronavirus waste disposal advice

 Other household waste can be disposed of as normal.